 You need special tools to view this one.
-With special Rolex tools you can unscrew the case back and view the gears and inner workings of the watch.
-Everything should generally be different colors and again everything should be perfect.
+With special Rolex tools, you can unscrew the case back and view the gears and inner workings of the watch.
+Everything should generally be different colors and again everything should be pretty much perfect.
 There should be an engraving on the inside of the watch that says something like “Geneva, Switzerland” the metal type and the model number.
 This engraving should be perfect as well.
 View the pictures below to see what the inside should look like.

-If you want a real Rolex you can always find them at the first pre-owned Rolex Exchange Bob’s Watches where you can trade, sell rolex, or buy pre-owned Rolex watches at great prices.
+If you want a real Rolex you can always find them at the first pre-owned Rolex Exchange Bob’s Watches where you can trade, sell Rolex, or buy pre-owned Rolex watches at great prices.
 If you have any questions or want to know if your Rolex is fake or real give us a call at 1(800)494-3708 and we’d be glad to help you out.

 Paul is the company's Founder and CEO.
 He is responsible for all the day to day activities from purchasing, receiving, marketing and sales.
 Paul is a graduate of Boston College 1979 and resides in California with his family.

 Copyright Bob's Watches.
 All rights reserved.
 Bob's Watches is not affiliated with Rolex S.A., Rolex USA, or any of its subsidiaries.